 This program is designed to begin in late summer and end in May of the following year.
-It is expected that students will be studying in person on the Jonesboro, Arkansas, campus.
+It is expected that students will be studying in person on either the Old Westbury, New York or Jonesboro, Arkansas, campus.

-The BMS has five components:
+The BMS has six components:

-- 1. Scientific Foundation of Medicine Students gain in-depth understanding of the biologic basis of health and disease by taking the same instructional material and assessments as those typically taken by first-year medical students. - 2.
+- 1. Enrichment Topics in Biomedical Sciences students are exposed to a baseline of anatomy/histology, microbiology, physiology and pharmacology information.
+This is designed to ensure all students start the fall semester on equal footing. - 2.
+Scientific Foundation of Medicine Students gain in-depth understanding of the biologic basis of health and disease by taking the same instructional material and assessments as those typically taken by first-year medical students. - 3.
 Clinical Inquiry Courses These two team-based learning courses are specifically tailored to BMS students and are unique to this program.
 While the biomedical science courses teach depth of knowledge, these courses impart the breadth and application of that knowledge as it would be experienced in a clinical setting.
-Courses combine case-based learning with concept mapping to integrate the knowledge and apply it in a clinical setting. - 3.
+Courses combine case-based learning with concept mapping to integrate the knowledge and apply it in a clinical setting. - 4.
 Critical Thinking This course introduces students to cognitive learning strategies and how to effectively apply them to medical science competencies.
-Students will further their development in critical analysis of information and data, and how to appropriately act on this analysis as it relates to biomedical and clinical science. - 4.
-Research This two-semester laboratory experience is designed to help students gain research experience that may aid in a career in either science or medicine, and also provide a foundation in the application of the scientific method. - 5.
+Students will further their development in critical analysis of information and data, and how to appropriately act on this analysis as it relates to biomedical and clinical science. - 5.
+Research This two-semester laboratory experience is designed to help students gain research experience that may aid in a career in either science or medicine, and also provide a foundation in the application of the scientific method. - 6.
 Seminar Students discuss current relevant research in science, medicine, or medical education.
 Seminars introduce students to scientific literature, data interpretation, and reading comprehension.